Video tutorials

 Step 5:

-Introduce the inputs of the Gamma.
+Enter the inputs for the calculation:

-Gamma: inputs
+Gamma: input

-Gamma: inputs
+Gamma: input

-Input / Study:
+Study:

-Input / Normalization:
+Normalization:

-Select between global and local gamma normalization.
+Choose between global and local gamma normalization.
 Global gamma can be normalized at Dmax or at a specified Dnorm.

-Input / Tolerance Dose:
+Tolerance Dose:

-Input / Tolerance Distance:
+Tolerance Distance:

 Insert the distance tolerance in mm.

-Input / Threshold:
+Threshold:

-Insert the threshold dose.
+Specify the threshold dose.
 Points with doses lower than the threshold dose are excluded.
 The threshold dose is a percentage of Dmax or Dnorm.

-Input / Tolerance Distribution:
+Tolerance Distribution:

-Input / Fine registration:
+Fine registration:

 If selected, the automatic fine registration will improve your manual registration.

-Input / Relative dosimetry:
+Relative dosimetry:

-Input / Maximum gamma:
+Maximum gamma:

 The maximum gamma value restricts the search space around each reference point.
 (Default: 2.0)

-Input / ROI (optional):
+ROI (optional):

 Step 7: